 by James Morgan

-James Morgan is a writer and former broadcaster living in Gatineau, Quebec where he is completing a Ph.D in History.
-His home congregation is Trinity Lutheran near Gowanstown, Ontario, and he worships at various Lutheran Church–Canada congregations in the National Capital Region.
+James Morgan is a writer and former broadcaster living in Gatineau, Quebec where he is completing a Ph.D in History at the University of Ottawa.
+His home congregation is Trinity Lutheran near Gowanstown, Ontario, and he also worships at the Lutheran Tri-Parish of Western Quebec.